medialab/ural/README.md

 Some parts, such as the subdomain, are written in an "incorrect order".
 And this is fine, really, this is how urls always worked.

-But if you want to really match urls, you will need to reorder it so that this order closely reflects hierarchy of content.
-And this is exactly what a LRU is (and also a bad pun on URL, since LRU is basically a "reversed" URL).
+But if what you really want is to match URLs, you will need to reorder them so that their order closely reflects the hierarchy of their targeted content.
+And this is exactly what LRUs are (that and also a bad pun on URL, since a LRU is basically a "reversed" URL).

-Here is how the beforementioned URL would be transformed into LRU stems:
+Now look how the beforementioned URL could be splitted into LRU stems:

 ```python
 [